near/docs/docs/bos/queryapi/how-works.md

 :::info
 To check if an Indexer has been provisioned, QueryAPI checks if both the `database` and `schema` exist.
 This check is what prevents the app from attempting to provision an already provisioned indexer.
 :::

-## Historical backfill

-When an indexer is created, two processes are triggered:

-- real-time - starts from the block the indexer was registered (`block_X`), and will execute the indexer function on every matching block from there on.
-- historical - starts from the configured `start_from_block` height, and will execute the indexer function for all matching blocks up until `block_X`.

-The historical backfill process can be broken down in to two parts: _indexed_, and _unindexed_ blocks.

-**Indexed** blocks come from the `near-delta-lake` bucket in S3.
-This bucket is populated via a DataBricks job which streams blocks from NEAR Lake, and for every account, stores the block heights that contain transactions made against them.
-This processed data allows QueryAPI to quickly fetch a list of block heights that match the contract ID defined on the Indexer, rather than filtering through all blocks.

-NEAR Delta Lake is not updated in real time, so for the historical process to close the gap between it and the starting point of the real-time process, it must also manually process the remaining blocks.
-This is the **unindexed** portion of the backfill.

 ### Low level details